AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_ios.md

 // Occurs when the chat group owner approves a join request.
 - (void)joinGroupRequestDidApprove:(AgoraChatGroup *)aGroup

-// Occurs when the chat group owner declines a join request.
+// Occurs when the chat group owner rejects a join request.
 - (void)joinGroupRequestDidDecline:(NSString *)aGroupId reason:(NSString *)aReason

-// Occurs when the group invitation is accepted.
+// Occurs when a user accepts a group invitation.
 - (void)groupInvitationDidAccept:(AgoraChatGroup *)aGroup invitee:(NSString *)aInvitee

-// Occurs when the group invitation is declined.
+// Occurs when a user declines a group invitation.
 - (void)groupInvitationDidDecline:(AgoraChatGroup *)aGroup invitee:(NSString *)aInvitee reason:(NSString *)aReason

-// Occurs when a user joins the chat group.
+// Occurs when a user joins a chat group.
 - (void)didJoinGroup:(AgoraChatGroup *)aGroup inviter:(NSString *)aInviter message:(NSString *)aMessage

-// Occurs when users are added to the chat group mute list.
+// Occurs when a user is added to the chat group mute list.
 - (void)groupMuteListDidUpdate:(AgoraChatGroup *)aGroup addedMutedMembers:(NSArray *)aMutedMembers muteExpire:(NSInteger)aMuteExpire

-// Occurs when users are removed from the chat group mute list.
+// Occurs when a user is removed from the chat group mute list.
 - (void)groupMuteListDidUpdate:(AgoraChatGroup *)aGroup removedMutedMembers:(NSArray *)aMutedMembers

-// Occurs when users are added to the chat group allow list.
+// Occurs when a user is added to the chat group allow list.
 - (void)groupWhiteListDidUpdate:(AgoraChatGroup *)aGroup addedWhiteListMembers:(NSArray *)aMembers

-// Occurs when users are removed from the chat group allow list.
+// Occurs when a user is removed from the chat group allow list.
 - (void)groupWhiteListDidUpdate:(AgoraChatGroup *)aGroup removedWhiteListMembers:(NSArray *)aMembers

 // Occurs when all the group members are muted.
 - (void)groupAllMemberMuteChanged:(AgoraChatGroup *)aGroup isAllMemberMuted:(BOOL)aMuted

-// Occurs when a group member is added to the admin list.
+// Occurs when a chat group member is added to the admin list.
 - (void)groupAdminListDidUpdate:(AgoraChatGroup *)aGroup addedAdmin:(NSString *)aAdmin

-// Occurs when a group member is removed from the admin list.
+// Occurs when a chat group admin is removed from the admin list.
 - (void)groupAdminListDidUpdate:(AgoraChatGroup *)aGroup removedAdmin:(NSString *)aAdmin

 // Occurs when the chat group owner is changed.